supermercado99/f1dicesimulator/README.md

-Simulate Formula One from 1989 or 1991 to the present via virtual dice rolling.
+Simulate Formula One from 1989 or 1991 to 2026 via virtual dice rolling.
 Send feedback/bug reports to F1DiceSimulator@gmail.com

 V1.8.0 changelog: